 Believe it or not, Salvia divinorum is federally legal in the United States.
-The plant is not included in the Controlled Substances Act of 1970, making it legally different from cannabis, mushrooms, and other psychoactive plants and fungi.
+The plant is not included in the Controlled Substances Act of 1970, making it legally different from cannabis, shrooms, and other psychoactive plants and fungi.
 But, there’s a catch.
 While federal law does not regulate salvia, the plant is illegal to possess, process, and sell in most states.

 Here’s where salvia is legal in the United States: